Rituxan®

 Lower Costs and Financial Assistance

-A Cigna report recently found that with a physician-owned infusion site, like RMMSC’s Infusion Center, patients see much lower out-of-pocket and overall costs than they would at a hospital outpatient infusion center.
+A Cigna report found that patients receiving care in physician-owned infusion sites, like Rocky Mountain MS Clinic’s Infusion Center, experience significantly lower out-of-pocket and overall costs compared to hospital outpatient centers.

 Established leader in MS & Neurological care

-35+ years in the Intermountain region, serving thousands of individuals with MS and other neurological disorders.
+Over 35+ years serving individuals with MS and other neurological conditions across the Intermountain region.

 Important Info